cakesolutions/scala-kafka-client/README.md

 2. One thread is required per consumer.
 3. Network IO and message processing occurs on the same thread, increasing round-trip latency.

-The KafkaConsumerActor utilises Akka's message dispatch architecture to implement an asynchronous consumer with a poll loop that pull and buffer records from
+The KafkaConsumerActor utilises Akka's message dispatch architecture to implement an asynchronous consumer with an [Akka Scheduler](http://doc.akka.io/docs/akka/snapshot/scala/scheduler.html) driven poll loop that requests and buffers records from
-Kafka and dispatches to the client asynchronously with a separate thread (analogous to the [Reactor Pattern](https://en.wikipedia.org/wiki/Reactor_pattern)).
+Kafka and dispatches to the client asynchronously on a separate thread (analogous to the [Reactor Pattern](https://en.wikipedia.org/wiki/Reactor_pattern)).

 - TODO Confirmation pattern (at least once)  - commit modes (redelivery) - caching